chuachongmo/RTIDDS/DDS_531/SecureDDS.md

 ### STEP 5:
 Run your application.
 It should run as normal but with DTLS.

-# Procedure to Generate Self Signed Certification.
+# Procedure to Generate Self Signed Certificates using openSSL

 ### STEP 1:
 Download [openssl-1.0.2n](https://github.com/chuachongmo/RTIDDS/tree/main/openssl-1.0.2n)